onepf/OpenIAB/README.md

 How To add OpenIAB into an app
 =====
-1. Download the latest version of OpenIAB.jar from https://github.com/onepf/OpenIAB/releases and attach it to the project.
+1. Download the latest version of OpenIAB.jar from http://www.onepf.org/openiab and attach it to the project.
 Or clone the library `git clone https://github.com/onepf/OpenIAB.git` and add /library as a Library Project.

-2. Map Google Play SKU ids to Yandex/Amazon/etc SKUs like this: https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L109
+2. Map Google Play SKUs to Yandex/Amazon/etc SKUs like this: https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L109

 3. Instantiate `new OpenIabHelper`  and call `helper.startSetup()`.